defold/doc/docs/en/manuals/editor-scripts.md

       - `"outline"` — something that can be shown in the Outline.
 In Outline it's a selected item, in menu bar it's a currently open file;
       - `"scene"` — something that can be rendered to the Scene.
     - `cardinality` defines how many selected items there should be.
 If `"one"`, selection passed to command callback will be a single node id.
 If `"many"`, selection passed to command callback will be an array of one or more node ids.
+  - `active_view` means this command is valid when the active editor view matches the requested type.
+The active view is passed to the command callback as `opts.active_view`.
+    - `type` is the active view type the command is interested in, either `"code"`, `"scene"`, `"html"` or `"form"`.
+    - The active view supports `"type"`, `"resource"` and `"dirty"` properties.
+Use `editor.get(view, "resource")` to get the resource shown in the view, and `editor.get(view, "dirty")` to check if it has unsaved changes.
   - `argument` — command argument.
 Currently, only commands in `"Bundle"` location receive an argument, which is `true` when the bundle command is selected explicitly and `false` on rebundle.
 - `id` - command identifier string, used e.g. for persisting the last used bundle command in `prefs`
 - `active` - a callback that is executed to check that command is active, expected to return boolean.
 If `locations` include `"Assets"`, `"Scene"` or `"Outline"`, `active` will be called when showing context menu.
 If locations include `"Edit"` or `"View"`, active will be called on every user interaction, such as typing on keyboard or clicking with mouse, so be sure that `active` is relatively fast.